Google's Fast Pair could make Bluetooth audio way easier

 For me, it was pretty frustrating to hear that Google's new Pixel 2 and Pixel 2 XL phones would ditch the headphone jack.
 Just one reason: Plugging in a 3.5mm cable is incredibly easy -- but pairing Bluetooth devices generally isn't.

-But what if your Android phone could automatically detect a nearby Bluetooth headphone (or speaker, or car, or mouse, etc) and pair it with a single tap?
+But what if your Android phone could automatically detect a nearby Bluetooth headphone (or speaker, or car, or mouse) and pair it with a single tap?
 That's what Google's promising with its new Fast Pair feature.

-In an official blog post, Google explains that a new wave of Bluetooth devices will do just that, by broadcasting a low-energy signal that your phone can constantly scan for -- theoretically, without using a lot of battery in the process because the feature uses BLE (Bluetooth Low Energy) communications throughout.
+In an official blog post, Google explains that a new wave of Bluetooth devices will do just that, by broadcasting a low-energy signal that your phone can constantly scan for -- theoretically without using a lot of battery in the process, because the feature uses Bluetooth Low Energy (BLE) communications throughout.

 It sounds a lot like the Bluetooth beacon technology we've been playing with around the CNET offices, only more useful.
 (Right now, some of my colleagues see a link to a funny website link pop up on their phone when they walk past a certain CNET room.)